mroluwasesan/standard-industry-cicd/Cloud-setup/setup Jenkins.md

 vim jenkin-setup.sh
 ```

-Pastthe script below and save
+Past the script below and save

 This script will automate the installation process of OpenJDK 17 JRE Headless and Jenkins.